Docker ARG, ENV and .env - a Complete Guide

 OTHER_VARIABLE_NAME=some other value, like 5

-Here is an example docker-compose.yml file, relying on values provided from a .env file:
+Here is an example docker-compose.yml file, which relies on values provided from a .env file to set environment variables of a future container:

 version: '3'